majeinfo/ansible_rollback/README.md

 # Ansible Collection - majeinfo.resource_cleaner

-This collection installs a callback plugins that generates rollback playbook when a playbook generates dynamic resources in the Cloud.
+This collection installs a callback plugins that generates rollback playbooks when a playbook generates dynamic resources in the Cloud.

 In this version, only some of AWS resources types are supported:
-EC2 instance, VPC, VPC Subnet, TAG, AMI, Security Group, EIP, ENI, KEY, Volume (see the list os supported modules below)
+EC2 instance, VPC, VPC Subnet, TAG, AMI, Security Group, EIP, ENI, KEY, Volume (see the list of supported modules below)

 In order to enable this Callback Plugin, add the following parameters in your ansible.cfg file :